 Schools in this very dualistic stage could, at best, be defined as ‘education with a side of Jesus’.

 A side of Jesus may sound confusing, but consider a steak meal with a side of salad.
 Some people will go into a restaurant and order a large steak and, in an attempt to be healthy, also order a side of salad.
 There are Christian schools that look and feel just like the school down the road, except that they have some moments of 'Christian' in them.
 The main meal is education, and the side is Christian.
 And just like with the restaurant salad, Christian bits are only consumed in such schools if there is room or time.
 No different to the side of salad after a giant juicy steak.

 This approach to Christian Education could also be explained as ‘Christian, then Education’ or, sadly, ‘Education, then Christian if there is time’.

 Stage Three: INTEGRATED CHRISTIAN WORLDVIEW (Do as I say, not as I do)

 A deeper level of Christian Education within a Christian School is when they become authentic at helping their students find meaning in their curriculum through the authentic integration of a Biblical worldview.
 The curriculum is unpacked in a way that points to the Creator, what He created us for, how He desires us to live together, and the hope we have in Him.

-Such integration of the Christian worldview, when done well, would be offensive at the school down the road.
+When done well, such integration of the Christian worldview would be offensive at the school down the road.
 Not because of the offensive nature of the message.
 Conversely, it is the grace-filled, hope-filled message of redemption, design, purpose and living life to the full that is no longer allowed to echo in the walls of public education.

 In a Christian School, the Christian teacher can help students see the Truths of Scripture and the design of God in what they experience across many curricula.